fernandomarin10/DeepLearning_2020-super-realistic-facial-generations/README.md

 The input images will be taken from the "/DeepLearning_2020/FP/Data" folder and the output will be placed in "/DeepLearning_2020/FP/Results".

 The animal faces experiment has been a fail like we mentioned in the oral presentation.

+The folder "/DeepLearning_2020/FP/Results/testGifs" contains all the test outputs we have done so far.